material-motion/material-motion/specifications/interactions/transitions/platform/ios/life_of_a_transition_controller.md

 present(viewController, animated: true)
 ```

-#### Step 3.1: Create a TransitionDriver
+#### Step 3.1: Create the Director instance

-The transition controller creates a `TransitionDriver` in reaction to a transition being initiated.
+The transition controller creates an instance of the Director when a transition is initiated.
+The Director must be provided a Transition instance that has been populated with the relevant information.

-The TransitionDriver is expected to create the scheduler and director required to drive the transition.
-When the scheduler reaches an idle state, the TransitionDriver is expected to inform the TransitionController.
-The TransitionController then informs iOS that the transition has terminated.

 ```
 transitionWillStart(initialDirection) {
   let scheduler = Scheduler()
   let transition = Transition(initialDirection, scheduler)
-  let director = directorType(transition)
+  director = directorType(transition)
-  driver = TransitionDriver(director)
-}

-class TransitionDriver {
-  let scheduler
-  initWithDirector(director) {
-    scheduler = Scheduler()
-    director.setPlanEmitter(scheduler)
-    director.setUp()

-    scheduler.addActivityStateObserver({
-      if scheduler.activityState == isIdle {
-        self.transitionDidComplete()
-      }
-    })
-  }
 }
 ```